lindenb/jvarkit/docs/VcfStats.md

     --prefix
       File/zip prefix
       Default: <empty string>
+    -so, --soterms
+      Sequence ontology Accession to observe.
+VCF must be annotated with SNPEFF or VEP. e.g: "SO:0001818" (protein altering variant) "SO:0001819" (synonymouse variant)
+      Default: []
     -tee, --tee
       output the incoming vcf to stdout.
 Useful to get intermediary stats in a pipeline